-Our expected return on assets is determined by evaluating the asset class return expectations with our advisors as well as actual, long-term, historical results of our asset returns.
-The Company's market-related value of plan assets is equal to the fair value of the plan assets as of the last day of its fiscal year, and is a determinant for the expected return on assets, which is a component of net pension expense.
-Our pension expense increases as the expected return on assets decreases.
-A 25-basis-point reduction in this assumption would have increased 2013 pension expense by \$492.
-For 2013, we used a 7.50% expected return on assets assumption which will remain unchanged for 2014.
-The expected return on assets is based on a targeted allocation of 25% to 75% domestic equities, 0% to 10% international equities, 25% to 50% fixed income, 0% to 5% alternative investments, and 0% to 20% cash and cash equivalents.
-We believe that our actual long-term asset allocation on average will approximate the targeted allocation.
-Our targeted allocation is driven by the investment strategy to earn a reasonable rate of return while maintaining risk at acceptable levels through the diversification of investments across and within various asset categories.
+Our expected return on plan assets is determined by evaluating the asset class return expectations with our advisors as well as actual, long-term, historical results of our asset returns.
+The Company's market-related value of plan assets is equal to the fair value of the plans' assets as of the last day of its fiscal year, and is a determinant for the expected return on plan assets, which is a component of post-retirement benefits expense.
+The allocation of our plans' assets impacts our expected return on plan assets.
+The expected return on plan assets is based on a targeted allocation of 25% to 75% domestic equities, 0% to 10% international equities, 25% to 50% fixed income, 0% to 5% alternative investments, and 0% to 20% cash and cash equivalents.
+Our post-retirement benefits expense increases as the expected return on plan assets decreases.
+We believe that our actual long-term asset allocations on average will approximate our targeted allocations.
+Our targeted allocations are driven by our investment strategy to earn a reasonable rate of return while maintaining risk at acceptable levels through the diversification of investments across and within various asset categories.
+For 2014, we used a 7.50% expected return on plan assets assumption which will remain unchanged for 2015.